roninrp/ragflow_grpc/README.md

 ---
 ## ⚙️ Usage guide
 ### Setting up the System
-To install, run from the projects root folder `ragflow_grpc/`:
+To install, run from the projects root folder (i.e. `ragflow_grpc/`) depending on what you name it:
 ```
 make setup
 ```